tdulcet/Distributed-Computing-Scripts/README.md

 ### Mlucas

 Downloads, builds, sets up and runs [Mlucas](https://www.mersenneforum.org/mayer/README.html#download).
 Supports x86 Intel and AMD and ARM CPUs, but only recommended for ARM CPUs, which [Prime95/MPrime](#prime95mprime) does not support.
 Prime95/MPrime is faster than Mlucas on x86 CPUs.
-Run: `wget https://raw.github.com/tdulcet/Linux-System-Information/master/info.sh -qO - | bash -s --` to output your system information, including CPU and architecture.
+Run: `wget https://raw.github.com/tdulcet/Linux-System-Information/master/info.sh -qO - | bash -s` to output your system information, including CPU and architecture.
 This script follows the recommended instructions on the [Mlucas README](https://www.mersenneforum.org/mayer/README.html) for each architecture and CPU and is currently for testing only.

 ```